sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/creating_multiple_changesets_in_large_repositories.md

 1. a changeset with the changes in `monitoring`
 1. a changeset with the changes in the other directories.

-Since code hosts and git don't allow creating multiple, _different_ changesets on the same branch, it is **required** to specify the `branch` that will be used for the additional changesets.
+Since code hosts and git don't allow creating multiple, _different_ changesets on the same branch, it is **required** to specify a unique `branch` for each `directory` that will be used for the additional changesets.
 That `branch` will overwrite the default branch specified in `changesetTemplate`.

 In case no changes have been made in a `directory` specified in a `group`, no additional changeset will be produced.